A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

-In order to accurately annotate the location and corresponding time stamp of the subjects, we taped the entire space with 1-meter markers.
-The subjects were asked to walk according to pre-planned group formations and walking paths.
-While people were walking, an observer annotated the exact time and location of each subject at each second.
-The observer manually annotated the body orientation of the subjects using north (upper direction for \autoref{fig:ep6_func}) as a reference.

-Below we describe three datasets that we created to capture different types of activities in the space.
+The subjects were instructed to follow predetermined group formations and designated walking paths.
+As the individuals moved within the space, an observer recorded the time and location of each subject at one-second intervals.
+Additionally, the observer manually annotated the body orientation of the subjects, using the north direction (as indicated by the upper side of \autoref{fig:ep6_func}) as a reference point.
+Below, we outline the three distinct datasets we generated to capture various activities within the space.